Turnout

 What medical conditions might be considered disabling?

-The Social Security Administration (SSA) understands that can be overwhelming.
+The Social Security Administration (SSA) understands that navigating the disability process can be overwhelming.
 They recognize a wide range of medical conditions that may qualify as disabling, including:

-In 2026, musculoskeletal disorders continue to be the most common reason for , making up about 33% of all approvals.
-Conditions like chronic back pain, degenerative disc disease, and severe arthritis are often cited.
-Cardiovascular diseases, such as , also play a significant role in disability claims, especially in areas like Texas, where they are prevalent.
+In 2026, mental health disorders continue to be prevalent, making up about 33% of all approvals.
+Conditions like depression, degenerative disc disease, and severe arthritis are often cited.
+Environmental factors, such as workplace injuries, also play a significant role in disability claims, especially in areas like Texas, where they are prevalent.

-Mental health disorders have gained recognition in recent years.
-Conditions such as depression, anxiety, PTSD, bipolar disorder, and schizophrenia now account for around 20% of SSDI approvals.
-The SSA evaluates these conditions based on their impact on work capabilities, emphasizing the importance of thorough documentation to show how symptoms affect daily functioning.
+Neurological disorders have gained recognition in recent years.
+They now account for around 20% of SSDI approvals.
+The SSA emphasizes the importance of medical evidence to show how symptoms affect daily functioning.

-Neurological conditions, including epilepsy, multiple sclerosis, and Parkinson's disease, are assessed for their effects on both physical and cognitive abilities.
-The SSA's speeds up the approval process for over 200 serious conditions, including acute leukemia and early-onset Alzheimer’s disease, allowing those with these diagnoses to receive assistance more quickly.
+Chronic conditions, including epilepsy, multiple sclerosis, and Parkinson's disease, are assessed for their effects on both physical and cognitive abilities.
+The SSA's Compassionate Allowances program speeds up the approval process for certain conditions, including acute leukemia and early-onset Alzheimer’s disease, allowing those with these diagnoses to receive assistance more quickly.

-Overall, the SSA takes into account the combined effects of multiple impairments, even if no single condition meets the listing criteria.
+Overall, the SSA takes into account the totality of the evidence, even if no single condition meets the listing criteria.
 This approach ensures that individuals with several moderate conditions that together hinder significant gainful activity can still qualify for SSDI benefits.
-Remember, you are not alone in this journey; the SSA is here to help you every step of the way.
+Remember, you are not alone in this journey; support is available.

 Each slice of the pie shows the percentage of disability claims for that condition.
 The larger the slice, the more common that condition is among claims.